oheydrew/ca-term3project-docs/README.md

 > 4. **Express Backend.** Our server will listen for requests, handle those requests, interact with our database, serve static assets, and serve data in JSON format.
 Our server will also do all the authentication and authorization work and we hope to implement a mailer.

 > 5. **MongoDB Database.** Our database will act as the store for all the information we want to save.
-Thsi includes, user data, shift data and business data.
+This includes, user data, shift data and business data.

 <br>
 <br>